-Peyronies Disease is the most common cause of adult onset penile curvature.
+Peyronies Disease is the most common cause of new penile curvature.

 It is characterized by a plaque or hard lump, that forms on the penis.
 The plaque develops in the shaft of the penis in the layer surrounding the erectile tissues.
 It begins as an area of (painful) localized inflammation and in mild cases, resolves without any long-term changes over 12-18 months.